internetarchive/iare/README.md

 ### For Development:
 ### `npm start`

-Runs IARE Dashboardd in development mode.\
+Runs IARE Dashboard in development mode.\
 Open [http://localhost:3300](http://localhost:3300) to run.

 * Changes in the source code automatically reloads page.